Chewrs/EyeTalk/v2_prototype/README.md

 Notes
 -----
 - Make sure you have raspberry pi camera installed.
-- This version is optimized for Raspberry Pi 5 with the Hailo-8 accelerator.
+- This version is only work on Raspberry Pi 5 with the Hailo-8 accelerator.